Guidelines for the use, selection, and management of the Library's materials collection.

 The Library enthusiastically encourages and responds to public suggestions of items and subjects to be included in the library collection.
 Recommendations by the public for adding materials not in the collection are judged by the same selection criteria standards used for all library materials.

 The Library accepts public requests for reconsideration for the review, relocation, or exclusion of any library material.
 Requests and items are reviewed and judged according to the selection criteria standards used for all library materials.
+Print and submit a request for reconsideration form.

 Approved October 22, 2018